ipvm-wg/spec/workflow/README.md

 >
 > J. Paul Morrison, [Flow-Based Programming](https://jpaulm.github.io/fbp/book.html)

 The potential complexity of a fully distributed execution by potentially unknown peers is very high.
 IPVM Workflows reduce the number of possible states by forcing explicit handling of any dangerous effects.
 The IPVM Workflow spec is a declarative document that MAY be inspected, transmitted, logged, and negotiated.
-Unlike a system like WASI, there is a strict separation of effects from pure data, with no intermixing of computation with [promise pipelining](http://erights.org/elib/distrib/pipeline.html) (essentially distributed pipes).
+Unlike s systems like WASI, there is a strict separation of effects from pure data, an emphasis on verifiability, and [promise pipelining](http://erights.org/elib/distrib/pipeline.html).

 IPVM Workflows MUST be suitable for the proposal of workflows and negotiation with provuders on a discovery layer (ahead of credential delegation), execution on untrusted peer machines, and verification.
 Workflows SHOULD provide a sufficiently expressive base to build more complex models such as actors, event-driven systems, map-reduce, and so on.